Michigan Auto Accidents

 Michigan’s No-Fault System: A Complex and Evolving Statutory Scheme

+Michigan’s No-Fault Act was created in 1973 and has been amendended several times, with the most recent significant amendments in 2019 and again in 2021, resulting in sweeping changes to the system.
 Because the statute is both dense and frequently litigated, injured persons should not assume their rights based solely on general summaries.
 What follows is a simplified overview of the benefits most meaningful to crash victims.

 Who Is Entitled to Michigan No-Fault PIP Benefits